yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnUnexpectedErrorInStore
+### OnUnexpectedErrorInStore

-This event will be thrown when the billing service fails to initialize.
+This event is triggered an unexpected error occurs in the Store.

 ``` cs
 StoreEvents.OnUnexpectedErrorInStore += onUnexpectedErrorInStore;